decorative image for blog on ibm i modernization showing an old server on fire and new server performing well

 Testing

 Have you heard of the great resignation?
 I’ll address this at two levels by discussing both the developers and the users.
 But let’s talk about testing first.
 Everybody does program testing of some sort (I hope).
 Many shops I work with rely heavily on User Acceptance testing or UAT.
-That is great, but it can be so much better if you include Unit Testing.
+That is great, but it can be so much better if you include Unit Testing in your IBM i modernization plan.

 Good testing practices do have an ROI, but not in the way that you might expect.
 When your developer leaves, and they will leave at some point through a change of life, attrition, retirement, etc., they take their development knowledge with them.
 But they also take the business knowledge with them.
 This hits RPG shops excessively hard, as nearly all the RPG devs I’ve met knew more about the business than the users.
 This makes the transition difficult for all parties involved.